 As a result:

-Employees acting on behalf of AFC may not, contrary to United States law:
+Employees acting on behalf of PLKI may not, contrary to United States law:

 - refuse to do business with countries subject to a foreign-imposed boycott (i.e. Israel) or with blacklisted companies (i.e. non-Israeli companies with which Arab league entities refuse to do business),